ARCA races at Michigan

+Stock car racing events in the ARCA Menards Series have been held at Michigan International Speedway, in Brooklyn, Michigan during numerous seasons and times of year since 1980.

+Current race

 The Henry Ford Health 200 is a 200 mi annual ARCA Menards Series race held at Michigan International Speedway in Brooklyn, Michigan.
 The inaugural event was held on July 20, 1980 and was won by Joe Ruttman.
 The series has raced at least once annually at the track since 1990.

 History

 ARCA ran its first race at Michigan International Speedway in 1980, when two races were held.
 The series would not return for nearly a decade, when it was added back to the calendar in 1990, where it has remained ever since.
-The race has been run between June and August since its inception, with every race falling in June each year since 1991.
-An additional second race was conducted at the speedway on seven occasions: 1980, 1991, 1996–1997, 2001, and 2005–2006.
+The race has been run between June and August since its inception.